 If I was his financial advisor, I would not recommend he leverage up so much to buy my house, especially during a job transition.
 Better to wait a couple years and see how the new gig goes.
 Besides, he already owned a nice three bedroom condo not much smaller than my house.
 I'd tell him to be happy with what he had.

-But what’s done is done.
-I suspect he’ll be fine, especially if he was able to sell his condo, deleverage, and own his new house for at least a decade.
+But what's done is done.
+I sold the house.
+I suspect he'll be fine, especially if he was able to sell his condo, deleverage, and own his new house for at least a decade.
 Sometimes you got to take bigger risks to live your desired life.

 How To Get Someone To Buy Your House When They Shouldn't

 If a buyer is spending more than 3X their annual gross income after putting down 20%, they probably shouldn't be buying a property at this stage in the real estate cycle.

 A buyer either needs to strongly believe their income will continue to rapidly increase or have a lot more than a 20% down payment in other assets if their income is less than 1/3rd the property price.

 With that said, homebuyers sometime have a great way of justifying their decisions no matter their financial situation.
 As a seller, you owe it to yourself and to your family to get the best deal possible.
 Let us discuss how.